AbdullahM0hamed/CodingTutorial/README.md

 # Introduction

 This guide will often demonstrate commands inside the python REPL (essentially the python shell), which can be accessed simply by running `python` and will be denoted with `>>>`.
 However, all excercises are expected to be completed by being written as a `.py` file and being executed using `python file.py`.
 For termux, I recommend installing `nano` (`pkg install nano`) as it is beginner friendly.
-You may exit once you are done by clicking CTRL once, then pressing x, or by holding the volume down key whikst pressing x (then pressing y to save).
+You may exit once you are done by clicking CTRL once, then pressing x, or by holding the volume down key whilst pressing x (then pressing y to save).

 It is recommended that you run the examples in the python shell yourself to maximise your ability to follow along.